 - Host cities: Dallas, Boston, Toronto, East Rutherford (New Jersey), Philadelphia

-- Qualification: Top two teams advance automatically; the best third-placed teams across all groups may also progress
+- Qualification: Top two teams advance automatically; the best eight third-placed teams across all groups may also progress

 - TV and streaming: BBC iPlayer / ITVX